Get health insurance quotes and find out if you qualify for cost assistance from CMS approved brokers and on HealthCare.Gov.

 - All cost assistance and insurance options are primarily based on Modified Adjusted Gross Income (MAGI) and the Federal Poverty Level (FPL).
 If you don’t know what those are, stop and read up on both before comparing quotes.

-- Brokers and agents outside of the Marketplace can help you enroll in a Marketplace plan and show you plans outside of the Marketplace.
-So once you understand what the Marketplace is, it is just fine (and sometimes even smart) to get local or on-the-phone help direct from an insurer or from a third party broker.
+- CMS approved brokers and agents outside of the Marketplace can help you enroll in a Marketplace plan and show you plans outside of the Marketplace.
+So once you understand what the Marketplace is, it is just fine (and sometimes even smart) to get local or on-the-phone help direct from a third party broker.
+The trick here is to make sure they are a CMS approved broker or agent who can help you sign up for a marketplace plan.
+Non-approved brokers may have limited choices of what they can offer.

-- If you or a family member has access to an affordable employer plan (9.56% of MAGI) you won’t qualify for cost assistance.
+- If you or a family member has access to an affordable employer plan (roughly 9.56% of MAGI; this is subject to change each year) you won’t qualify for cost assistance.
 With this in mind the employer plan is almost always the cheapest plan due to employer contributions.

 - If you qualify for Medicaid or CHIP you’ll most likely want that (it’s a free or low cost public program that was expanded under the Affordable Care Act).
 It’s way cheaper than private insurance on or off the Marketplace.
 However, the quality isn’t always on par with private health plans.
 Make sure you understand your income as compared to the federal poverty level before filing out an application on healthcare.gov so you can get the assistance you need and get the health insurance type you want!
 See our page on subsidies for more guidance on avoiding “subsidy cliffs”.